Auto Accident Lawsuit

 7. Waiting Too Long to File the Claim

 There is a time limit for filing a claim after a car accident.
 No matter how strong your claim is, the court may strip your right to file it if you don’t do it before California’s statute of limitations is passed, which is two years.
-If you miss the injury claim deadline, you won’t be to recover any compensation.
+If you miss the auto accident lawsuit deadline, you won’t be to recover any compensation.

 Also, evidence that is critical to your car accident case can be distorted or lost over time.
 For example, if your injuries are not documented or treated, it will be difficult to prove you were injured at all.